Moderne Skills: Agent tools to help AI write and run OpenRewrite recipes

 Key Takeaways

-At Moderne, we’re exploring how far AI can go toward becoming an expert OpenRewrite recipe author, capable of writing structured, testable, working recipes in the most idiomatic and maintainable way possible.
+At Moderne, we’re exploring how far coding agents can go toward becoming expert OpenRewrite recipe authors, capable of writing structured, testable, working recipes.

 Writing OpenRewrite recipes turns out to be a great use case for generative AI.
 When they can be declarative, recipes are highly composable.
 When they need to be imperative, they’re deeply structured, built around known patterns like visitors and templates.
 And because every recipe can be backed by before-and-after tests, they’re easily testable, keeping AI as honest as possible.
 But as we discovered in our first attempts to write an OpenRewrite recipe with Claude Code, even the best models still need coaching.